Guseyn/vNotes/README.md

 # vNotes
-vNotes renders sheet music in your browser.
+vNotes renders svg sheet music in your browser.